 The Dimplex M2GTS might be relatively expensive for its size, but this ceramic heater packs a punch.

 If you need a compact heater with genuine power, then the M2GTS will suit.
 It's less than a foot tall but can kick out 2kW of power, making it perfect for placing under a desk or in another small space.
 Its black and red design is stylish, plus it has a useful handle at the back for moving it around.

 Spending a little more on a heater like this means you get a bunch of features that will come in very handy.

 The M2GTS has three power settings.
 We really like the small LCD screen which shows the temperature you can set.
 It goes from a 5 degree Celsius frost protection all the way up to 30 degrees and the display changes colour as you go.

 You also get optional oscillation, as well as a 12-hour timer.

 Dimplex EvoRad 2kW Oil Free Radiator - Quietest heater

 The headline feature of the EvoRad 2kW is that it’s completely oil-free, which allows it heats up much quicker than a standard radiator, and can begin to warm a room up to 25m2 within minutes of being turned on.
 It’s not quite as fast as a fan heater, but we think it creates a more comfortable heat and, most importantly, it’s completely silent.

 It has an LCD monitor that allows you to set the ideal room temperature (anything from 5-30 degrees Celsius), and using a built-in thermostat, it’ll turn itself on and off when required to save energy.

-The lack of oil means that it’s fairly light for a radiator too – not that you’ll need to actually carry it from room-to-room, thanks to the inclusion of built-in castors.
-They are a little flimsy though, so don’t apply too much force when moving it around.
+The lack of oil means that it’s fairly light for a radiator as well – not that you’ll need to carry it from room-to-room, thanks to the inclusion of built-in castors.
+They are a little flimsy however, so don’t apply too much force when moving it around.